Cvecipa/ML_Project_Image_Recognition/README.md

 # ML_Project_Image_Recognition
-Image Recognition for cracks in walls and pavements - aiming to automate the process of checking structural stability.
+Image Recognition for cracks in walls and pavements - aiming to automate, to some degree, the process of checking structural stability.
+The following ReadMe will outline how this project sets about achieving this and what steps were employed to get there.
 ## Project Introduction
 The following project aims to create and train a machine learning (henceforth ML) model able to classify an image into one of two categories, either cracked or not.